Low-overhead quantum computing with the color code: Performance under circuit-level noise

-\textit{Performance under circuit level noise.}---While the code distance can serve as a good proxy for the error correcting properties of a code, in practice we are interested in running algorithms with a target logical failure rate.
-The logical failure rate will be impacted by the performance of the decoder used to interpret the syndrome data as well as properties of the code.
-In general, the additional complexity of syndrome extraction and error correction with the color code means that it tends to perform worse than the surface code in terms of error-correction threshold under circuit level noise~\cite{2012surface}.
+While the code distance can serve as a good proxy for the error correcting properties of a code, in practice we are interested in a target logical failure rate.
+The logical failure rate will be impacted by the performance of the decoder as well as properties of the code.
+In general, the additional complexity of syndrome extraction with the color code means that it tends to perform worse than the surface code in terms of error-correction threshold under circuit level noise~\cite{2012surface}.
 To account for this, we follow Ref.~\cite{Litinski_2019} and compare the overheads of our scheme and the fast data block scheme under circuit-level noise for a typical algorithm~\cite{Babbush_2018} with 100 qubits and a T-count of $10^8$.
-This equates to $10^8$ logical Pauli measurements when, as we assume here, encoded magic states at the required logical error rate are available.
+This equates to $10^8$ logical Pauli measurements assuming encoded magic states at the required logical error rate are available.
 Our results are shown in Fig.~\ref{plots}.
-We find that the color code architecture is the more space-time efficient choice, achieving a $10\%$ lower space-time overhead for a physical error rate of $10^{-3}$.
+We find that the color-code architecture is the more space-time efficient choice, achieving a $10\%$ lower space-time overhead for a physical error rate of $10^{-3}$.
 While at this error rate the color code uses $30\%$ more qubits, remarkably it starts outperforming the surface code on this metric at error rates around $4\times 10^{-4}$ or lower.
-At physical error rates lower than $10^{-4}$, the space-time overhead of the color code architecture is more than two times lower than that of the surface code.
+At physical error rates lower than $10^{-4}$, the space-time overhead of the color-code architecture is more than two times lower than that of the surface code.